Swedish invasion of Saxony: Combat of Frauenwald

-On September 18, the Saxon vanguard reached Erfurt but was denied entrance, as the city feared Swedish reprisals.
 By nightfall on 20 September, Schulenburg's army assembled near Ilmenau.
 It counted 6,000 men after unifying with additional troops.
 On early morning the next day, the retreat continued towards Frauenwald.
 The Saxon vanguard reached Coburg the same day.
 On dawn of 22 September, Görtz arrived at Ilmenau and attacked the remaining field guards.
 Many Russians were killed or captured as they were chased into the Thuringian Forest, scattered into smaller groups.

 Görtz then continued towards Frauenwald in pursuit of the Saxon rearguard.
 Its commander, Ludwig von Dünewald, barricaded 2,000 Saxons at Frauenwalder Pass, on the Meisen Hill (789 metres north of Frauenwald), to hold him off.
 He also sent a Swiss battalion of 500 men towards Neustadter Pass, a few kilometres to the east, to secure his flank.
-Later in the morning, Görtz ordered 150 dragoons on foot to storm Frauenwalder Pass.
-They were repulsed after hours of fighting with many dead and wounded.
+Later in the morning, Görtz ordered 150 dragoons to storm Frauenwalder Pass on foot.
+They were repulsed with many dead and wounded after hours of fighting.
 He then commanded half his force through the Neustadter Pass to circumvent Dünewald, leaving Jöran Adlerberg with the rest to skirmish in his front.

 Almost an hour later, in the early afternoon, Görtz stumbled upon the Swiss battalion in full march near Gießübel (Schleusegrund).
-He launched a mounted attack through the forest with no success.
+He launched a mounted attack through the forest without success.
 The Swiss established a solid defence, forcing the Swedes to dismount their horses to attack.
 They advanced in the cover of the trees but were initially unable to dislodge the enemy.
-A request to surrender by Görtz was refused.
+A request to surrender by Görtz was likewise refused.
 He then sent Ryttmästare Törnflycht to attack their rear, and prepared cavalry in the front.
 After an hour of fighting, the Swiss, attacked from all sides and with their commanding-officer wounded, threw down their arms and fled.
 Darkness prevented Görtz from pursuing much further.
 He sent orders for Adlerberg to rendezvous with him at Ilmenau.
 The Saxon army broke up into companies, with some retreating towards Franconia, others towards Coburg and Bayreuth, while the battered Russians fled towards the Bohemian Forest.
 Most of their baggage was abandoned.

 The Swedes reported a total loss of about 50 men, including three officers killed, and two officers with 37 lower ranks wounded.
-Other reports of Swedish casualties ranges from 20, to two officers killed, four wounded, and 150 lower ranks killed and wounded.
+Other reports of Swedish casualties ranges from 20 in total, to two officers killed, four wounded, and 150 lower ranks killed and wounded.

-News from Erfurt mentions 100 killed Russians near Ilmenau, and Swedish reports claim 30 captured.
+News from Erfurt mentions 100 killed Russians near Ilmenau, and a Swedish report claims 30 captured.
 The reports also state that at least 80 enemies were killed at Frauenwalder Pass and Gießübel, and 47 captured, including one major and ten officers.
 In total, at least 100 captured and 130 killed since Ilmenau.
 No Saxon casualty reports exist, however, civilians estimate them to at least 18 killed and 50–60 captured at Gießübel.
 An additional 60 wounded is plausible.
+Other estimates puts them at 18 killed and 50 wounded.